IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ### Acceptance Criteria

 - Typing `cardano-cli conway governance committee key-gen-cold` with accepted input parameters generates a COLD key pair.
 If a parameter or the command format is incorrect an error is raised
-- Typing `cardano-cli conway governance committee key-gen-cold —-help` displays command usage page
+- Typing `cardano-cli conway governance committee key-gen-cold —-help` displays command usage page.
-- Both flags are mandatory and each produces the corresponding verification or signing key file
+- Both flags are mandatory and each produces the corresponding verification or signing key file.
 - Given that the user specifies a valid path and file name, then the keys are saved on that file and location.
-- Given that the cli has created the verification and signing keys, then these conform to the text envelope format used  consisting of a json object with type, description and cborhex fields.
+- Given that the cli has created the verification and signing keys, then these conform to the text envelope format used  consisting of a json object with `type`, `description` and `cborHex` fields.
 Given that the signing key is saved on a text envelope format, the type and description fields are:
     - Type: "ConstitutionalCommitteeColdSigningKey_ed25519"
     - Description: "Constitutional Committee Cold Signing Key"